solarina/zion-docs/README.md

   }'
 ```

-if everything was okay, and you made the correct request the server will send
+if everything was okay, and you made the correct request, the server will send
 you a response like this:

 ```json